 Refresh Garden Borders

-Winter can heave edging and over time turf and weeds can encroach on the garden border.
+Winter can heave edging and turf and weeds can encroach on the garden border over time.
 It is easier to clean up bed borders before perennials are big.
 Reset edging materials and re-cut sod to create a nice clean edge.
 This is also a great time to enlarge the bed to make room for the growing garden if needed.

 Divide & Transplant Perennials

 As the perennials are just emerging from the ground is a great time to divide or move them.
 At this stage, it is easy to see where the plants are located, and there is no foliage in the way.
 It also allows for plants to grow out symmetrically, avoiding that "one-sided" perennial look for the rest of the growing season that happens when you dig and divide later in the growing season.

 Lay Down a Fresh Layer of Mulch

 Early in the spring, just before or just as perennials emerge (or after you've transplanted and divided the plants), is a perfect time to refresh the mulch layer.
 It is easier to spread mulch without the foliage getting in the way.
 Just don’t bury plant crowns.

 It is typically best to wait until the ground starts to warm and the perennials are just emerging, as putting down a layer of mulch too early can further insulate the ground and slow plant emergence.
 Plus, the mulch pile may still be frozen anyway!

 Most perennial gardens in Iowa do not need a lot of fertilizer.
 A soil test will tell you where and how much may be needed.
 In spring as the new growth emerges is the best time to apply fertilizers around the base of perennials.
 Use an all-purpose fertilizer and lightly work it in the top layer of soil.